-20. It is seen that for the purpose of customs clearance of arriving passengers, a two-channel system is adopted i.e Green Channel for passengers not having dutiable goods and Red Channel for passengers having dutiable goods and all passengers have to ensure to file correct declaration of their baggage.
-I find that the Noticee had not filed the baggage declaration form and had not declared the said gold which was in his possession, as envisaged under Section 77 of the Act read with the Baggage Rules and Regulation 3 of Customs Baggage Declaration Regulations, 2013 as amended and he was tried to exit through Green Channel which shows that the noticee was trying to remove the gold clandestinely to evade the payment of eligible customs duty.
+21. It is seen that for the purpose of customs clearance of arriving passengers, a two-channel system is prescribed/adopted i.e Green Channel for passengers not having dutiable goods and Red Channel for passengers having dutiable goods and all passengers have to ensure to file correct declaration of their baggage.
+I find that the Noticee had not filed the baggage declaration form and had not declared the said gold which was in his possession, as envisaged under Section 77 of the Act read with the Baggage Rules and Regulation 3 of Customs Baggage Declaration Regulations, 2013 and he was tried to exit through Green Channel which shows that the noticee was trying to evade the payment of eligible customs duty.
 I also find that the definition of "eligible passenger" is provided under Notification No. 50/2017- Customs New Delhi, the 30th June, 2017 wherein it is mentioned as - "eligible passenger" means a passenger of Indian origin or a passenger holding a valid passport, issued under the Passports Act, 1967 (15 of 1967), who is coming to India after a period of not less than six months of stay abroad; and short visits, if any, made by the eligible passenger during the aforesaid period of six months shall be ignored if the total duration of stay on such visits does not exceed thirty days.
 I find that the noticee has not declared the gold before customs authority.
-It is also observed that the imports were also for non-bonafide purposes.
-Therefore, the said improperly imported gold weighing 432.01 grams concealed by him, without declaring to the Customs on arrival in India cannot be treated as bonafide household goods or personal effects.
-The noticee has thus contravened the Foreign Trade Policy 2015-20 and Section 11(1) of the
+It is also observed that the imports were also for non-bona fide purposes.
+Therefore, the said improperly imported gold weighing 370.220 grams concealed by him, without declaring to the Customs on arrival in India cannot be treated as bonafide household goods or personal effects.
+The noticee has thus contravened the Foreign Trade Policy 2015-20 and Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992.

-OIO No:37/ADC/SRV/O&A/2025-26 F. No. VIII/10-238/SVPIA-A/O&A/HQ/2024-25
+OIO No:09/ADC/SRV/O&A/2025-26 F. No. VIII/10-231/SVPIA-A/O&A/HQ/2024-25